Chronic Migraine Botox in Walnut Creek

 How Botox works for chronic migraine

 Botox is thought to help chronic migraine by reducing pain signaling around nerve endings involved in migraine pathways.
-The American Migraine Foundation describes Botox as entering nerve endings near injection sites and blocking release of chemicals involved in pain transmission, helping prevent activation of pain networks before attacks begin.
+It enters nerve endings near injection sites and blocks release of chemicals involved in pain transmission, helping prevent activation of pain networks before attacks begin.

 For chronic migraine, Botox is placed in a structured pattern across head and neck muscle regions.
 This is different from cosmetic forehead or frown-line treatment.